 Add points two and three together and you can see why there will almost always be someone taking your clearly sarcastic comment deadly seriously!

-4. Politics is a no-go area.
+4. Politics is generally a no-go area.
 This should go without saying but it still happens.
 Even if the comment is about a particular MP or policy rather than a political party or view, people read into your post.

 Don’t even comment on their choice of clothes if your account doesn’t have any relevancy to it – it will either imply affinity or dislike to them, their views and their policies.
 Even if you say “I like the guy, but look at his shoes!” there’s a chance someone will pick up the “I like the guy” bit or even make a comment around what he might do with his shoes.
 Depending on your brand, this is an area in which you should play it safe, even though 99% of people will take the comment at face value.